curl/everything-curl/project/security.md

   This includes fuzzers, static code analyzers, fault injectors and more.
 - **No binary blobs**.
 All files stored in version control, in the git repository is readable or is otherwise small and documented.
 There is no place anywhere for any hidden encrypted payload.
+We run a scanner on all files on every change to detect binary files and the few files that need to remain looking binary are manually vetted and verified against a checksum.
 - **Reproducible builds**. curl releases are shipped as tarballs that are hosted on the curl website (<https://curl.se).
 We provide documentation, docker setups and configurations etc to allow anyone wanting to easily